 The official currency of Kuwait is the Kuwaiti dinar (abbreviated to KD).
-It is currently pegged to a basket of currencies and averages an exchange with the US dollar of 1 KD equals on averages between US $3.30 – US $3.50.
+It is currently pegged to a basket of currencies and averages an exchange with the US dollar of 1 KD averages between US $3.20 – US $3.50.
 There are no restrictions on the import and export of funds into and out of Kuwait.
-Credit cards, such as MasterCard, Visa, American Express and Diners Club, are widely accepted in Kuwait.
+Credit cards, such as MasterCard, Visa, American Express, and Diners Club, are widely accepted in Kuwait.

 Telecom and Internet Services

-There are three major mobile phone providers in Kuwait: Ooredoo, Viva, and Zain.
-Each of these companies provides similar services such as voice mail, SMS and mobile internet.
+There are three major mobile phone providers in Kuwait: Ooredoo, STC, and Zain.
+Each of these companies provides similar services such as voice mail, SMS, and mobile internet.
 Blackberry service is available.
-Voice over IP (VoIP) is illegal in Kuwait so you will find access to these services are blocked by the MoC.
+Voice over IP (VoIP) is illegal in Kuwait so you will find access to these services is blocked by the MoC.
 All of the telecom providers have offices located at the airport and throughout the city in various malls and offices.
-Either pre-paid cards or post paid contracts are offered.
+Either pre-paid cards or post-paid contracts are offered.
 A valid passport with a valid Kuwaiti visa, either visit or residence, must be presented to purchase a sim card.

-As for the weather requirements, lightweight summer clothing is suitable for most of the year (summer, spring and autumn), though a light sweater or cardigan could be handy when visiting a shopping mall, hotel or restaurant where the temperature might be kept too low to counter the outdoor heat.
+As for the weather requirements, lightweight summer clothing is suitable for most of the year (summer, spring, and fall), though a light sweater or cardigan could be handy when visiting a shopping mall, hotel, or restaurant where the temperature might be kept too low to counter the outdoor heat.
 Warmer clothes are needed for the short winter season, especially in the evening.

-Visitors to Kuwait can rent or drive a car in the county if they have a valid international driving license issued by the country from which their driving license has been granted with a minimum validity of six (6) months from date of issue.
-International license must be accompanied by a copy of the visit visa and passport for all non-residents of Kuwait.
+Visitors to Kuwait can rent or drive a car in the county if they have a valid international driving license issued by the country from which their driving license has been granted with a minimum validity of six (6) months from the date of issue.
+The international license must be accompanied by a copy of the visit visa and passport for all non-residents of Kuwait.
 Visitors are not allowed to use their country’s national driving license during their stay in Kuwait.
-Note must be made that while the law allows visitors to drive privately registered vehicles, some insurance companies will not cover accident claims, as they only insure vehicles for drivers holding a valid Kuwaiti driving license.
+A note must be made that while the law allows visitors to drive privately registered vehicles, some insurance companies will not cover accident claims, as they only insure vehicles for drivers holding a valid Kuwaiti driving license.

-Nationals or residents of other Gulf Cooperation Council countries do not require an international driving license, and can drive or rent a car in Kuwait using their GCC-issued driving license for the duration of their visit in the country (up to three months).
+Nationals or residents of other Gulf Cooperation Council countries do not require an international driving license and can drive or rent a car in Kuwait using their GCC-issued driving license for the duration of their visit to the country (up to three months).

 Kuwait’s winter is colder than in other Persian Gulf countries.
 Kuwait experiences colder weather because it is situated farther north, and because of cold winds blowing from upper Iraq and Iran.
 In Kuwait, precipitation usually occurs from October until April (mostly in November).